 Autodesk Licensing Options

-- Single User: For individuals or small to medium businesses requiring a specific number of users
+- Named User: For individuals or small to medium businesses requiring a specific number of users

 - Students & educators: Prepare the next generation of architects, engineers and digital artists

 Visit license compliance to learn how to keep track of your software licenses, control and protect your software assets and avoid unnecessary noncompliance risks.

 A named user is a person who has been assigned to a product or service by an administrator.
 The number of named users you can assign per product is determined by the total number of seats purchased for that product.
 Administrators assign named users to products and manage their permissions in Autodesk Account.

 Named users manage products and services in their own Autodesk Account.
 When an administrator assigns a user to a product, they receive a confirmation email explaining how to create their own account.

 Note: The email address used to create a user account must be the same email address that the administrator used to assign access.

 Student and Educational licensing is available to help students build valuable workplace skills and to prepare them for rewarding careers in architecture, engineering, and the digital arts.